kaspermunch/PopulationGenomicsCourse/Exercises/GWASQC/README.md

 ```
 plink --bfile GWA-data --remove wrong_sex.txt --make-bed --out GWA-data
 ```
 The `--out` option in plink specifies the prefix of the output files that plink generates.
 And when we use the --make-bed command with the same prefix as the input we are actually overwriting the input files.
-This is OK for these exercises (so we avoid using to much space on your machines) but on a “real” data set you might not want to do that.
+This is OK for these exercises, but on a “real” data set you might not want to do that.

 *2) Each time a plink command is run it writes a summary to a log file (the file name ends with `.log`).
 Look at the log file after removing the problematic individuals.
 How many cases and controls are left in the data set?*